-20.8 Device Configuration Registers
+20.7 Device Configuration Registers

-The Configuration bits in each device Configuration register specify some of the device modes and are programmed by a device programmer, or by using the In-Circuit Serial Programming (ICSP) feature of the device.
+The Configuration bits in each device Configuration register specify some of the Device modes and are programmed by a device programmer, or by using the In-Circuit Serial Programming (ICSP) feature of the device.
 Each device Configuration register is a 24-bit register, but only the lower 16 bits of each register are used to hold configuration data.
 There are six device Configuration registers available to the user:

-- FOSC (0xF80000): Oscillator Configuration register - FWDT (0xF80002): Watchdog Timer Configuration register - 3.
-FBORPOR (0xF80004): BOR and POR Configuration register - 4.
-FBS (0xF80006): Boot Code Segment Configuration register - FSS (0xF80008): Secure Code Segment Configuration register - 6.
-FGS (0xF8000A): General Code Segment Configuration register
+- 1. FOSC (0xF80000): Oscillator Configuration Register - 2.
+FWDT (0xF80002): Watchdog Timer Configuration Register - 3.
+FBORPOR (0xF80004): BOR and POR Configuration Register - 4.
+FBS (0xF80006): Boot Code Segment Configuration Register - 5.
+FSS (0xF80008): Secure Code Segment Configuration Register - 6.
+FGS (0xF8000A): General Code Segment Configuration Register

 The placement of the Configuration bits is automatically handled when you select the device in your device programmer.
 The desired state of the Configuration bits may be specified in the source code (dependent on the language tool used), or through the programming interface.
 After the device has been programmed, the application software may read the Configuration bit values through the table read instructions.
-For additional information, please refer to the "dsPIC30F Flash Programming Specification" (DS70102) and the "dsPIC30F Family Reference Manual" (DS70046)...
+For additional information, please refer to the "dsPIC30F Flash Programming Specification" (DS70102), the "dsPIC30F Family Reference Manual" (DS70046) and the "CodeGuardTM Security" chapter (DS70180).